Redefining Technology

 • If existing processes struggle with accuracy or efficiency, it may be time to implement AI.

-• Monitoring industry trends can signal when competitors are gaining advantages through AI.
+• Monitoring industry trends can indicate when competitors gain advantages through AI adoption.

-• Assess internal capabilities to ensure readiness for a technology transition.
+• Assess internal capabilities to ensure readiness for this technology transition.

 • Align adoption with broader strategic goals for digital transformation in manufacturing.